2020 San Diego City Attorney election

-The 2020 San Diego City Attorney election is scheduled for Tuesday, November 3, 2020.
+The 2020 San Diego City Attorney election was scheduled for Tuesday, November 3, 2020.
 The primary election was held on Tuesday, March 3, 2020.

 Municipal elections in California are officially non-partisan, although most members do identify a party preference.
-A two-round system was used for the election, starting with a primary in March followed by a runoff in November between the top-two candidates.
+A two-round system was used for the election, starting with a primary in March followed by a runoff in November between the top two candidates.
 Incumbent City Attorney Mara Elliott advanced from the primary election to face private sector attorney Cory Briggs in the general election.

 Campaign

 The incumbent City Attorney Mara Elliott stood for reelection to a second term.
 She was challenged for the position by two private sector attorneys: Cory Briggs and Pete Mesich.

-In the March primary, Elliott received about two-thirds of the vote to advance to the general election against Briggs, the closest runner up.
+In the March primary, Elliott received about two-thirds of the vote to advance to the general election against Briggs, the closest runner-up.